apache/celix/documents/intro/README.md

 Celix components can be created using the built-in C and C++ dependency manager.

-Note that the dependency manager is not part of the OSGi standard and is inspired by the Apache Felix Dependency Manager.
+Note that the dependency manager is not part of the OSGi standard, and it is inspired by the Apache Felix Dependency Manager.
-Even though the dependency manager is not part of the OSGi specification, this is the preferred way of handling dynamics services in Celix, because it uses a higher abstraction and removes a lot of boilerplate code.
+Even though the dependency manager is not part of the OSGi specification, this is the preferred way of handling dynamics services in Celix, because it uses a higher abstraction.

 ## Containers
 Apache Celix containers are executable which start a Celix framework and a preconfigured set of bundles.